- Which companies offer the cheapest non-owner car insurance in Pennsylvania?

 Travelers

-Travelers is another great option for non-owner car insurance in Pennsylvania, with average rates of $132 per year.
-It has an AM Best rating of A++ and a low NAIC complaint ratio of 0.49.
+Travelers is also a great choice for non-owner car insurance in Pennsylvania, offering coverage at an average annual rate of $132.
+It has earned an AM Best rating of A++ and maintains a low NAIC complaint ratio of 0.49.

 State Farm